The mail service from Google allows you to send emails using your unique domain name.

 1. Log in to your cPanel account >> Zone Editor menu:

-2. Click the Manage button next to the domain which DNS zone you would like to edit:
+2. Click the Manage button next to the domain whose DNS zone you would like to edit:

 3. Switch to the MX tab and delete the existing MX records by clicking Delete next to the record:

-4. Add the following five Google MX records using the +Add Record button:
+4. Add the following Google MX record using the +Add Record button:

 Make sure the required domain or subdomain is selected and set Email Routing to Remote Mail Exchanger >> click Change: